eosnetworkfoundation/docs/docs/99_exclude/10_system-setup/15_plugin-guides.md

 link_text: Plugin Guides
 ---

 Plugins extend the core functionality implemented in each tool.
-Plugins published by block.one are available in the standard binaries installation.
+Plugins published by EOS Network Foundation are available in the standard binaries installation.

 There are currently two Antelope components which use plugins: